I am looking forward to working with you this quarter.

 See your class syllabus for the grading policy for your class.

-If you decide that you need to drop the class you may do so in the MyPortal site.
+If you decide that you need to drop the class you may use the De Anza site to drop.
 Remember: once you have enrolled in the class it is your responsibility to complete the course or withdraw from it.

 Be prepared to spend a minimum of 15 hours per week using and studying the course materials.